airswap/airswap-about/system/apis.md

 | `senderToken`  | `address` | The token the sender would transfer.            |
 | `senderWallet` | `address` | The wallet of the sender.                       |

-A successful `getSignerSideOrder` returns a signed [Order](./orders-and-signatures.md#creating-orders) object including the requested `signerAmount`.
+A successful `getSignerSideOrder` returns a signed [Order](./types-and-formats.md#orders) object including the requested `signerAmount`.

 # Last Look API

 Last look is to say that, after having emitted an indicative quote, a maker may accept or decline an order provided to it by a taker.
-Quotes are primarily served through the [`Quote`](./quote.md) protocol, but other methods to disseminate pricing information may exist, for example `SetRule` events on `Delegate` contracts.
+Quotes are primarily served through the [`Quote`](#quote-api) API, but other methods to disseminate pricing information may exist, for example `SetRule` events on `Delegate` contracts.

 ## `provideOrder`